List of awards and nominations received by John Krasinski

 Actor and filmmaker John Krasinski has received various awards and nominations, including nominations for five Emmy Awards and two Producers Guild of America Awards as a producer for the sitcom The Office and the reality competition series Lip Sync Battle.
 He also received a Writers Guild of America Award nomination as a co-writer of the post-apocalyptic horror film A Quiet Place (2018).
+For his work in the off-Broadway play, Angry Alan, Krasinski received nominations for outstanding lead performance at the 2026 Drama Desk and Lucille Lortel awards.